Marketers are spending more time and effort on influencer marketing campaigns than ever before, but are influencers losing their charm?

 4. Influencer Marketing Focuses Too Much on Quantity Instead of Quality

 Quality content is crucial for any form of marketing because that's what truly sells a brand to audiences.
-While an influencer could post 5 times a day and create exclusive content to get likes on Instagram for a particular brand, the real question is "What is the quality of these posts?"
+While an influencer could post 5 times a day and create exclusive content to build likes on Instagram for a particular brand, the real question is "What is the quality of these posts?"